gavinlyonsrepo/pic_16F1619_projects/projects/OLED_I2C/README.md

 A total of 84 characters.
 There are no graphics in library and one font.
 Bear in mind this PIC has limited memory.
 Data space is 1K and program space 8k.
-This example program is already at 65% of program space.
-Programming a graphics bitmap or multiple fonts requires more memory(I assume).
+This example program is already at 50% of program space and 20% of data space.

 **OLED 128 by 64 SSD1306**